scality/Zenko/docs/docsource/installation/configure/configure_cosmos_for_OOB.rst

 #.
 Copy and save the storage account's access and secret keys.

 #.
 Open the Kubernetes master from the command line.
-Export the
+Export the following
-   following variables, entering information from the previous steps:
+   variables, entering information from the previous steps.

+   For an SMB location:

    .. code:: bash